George Cahill was a man with a higher mission fixed to the skies.

 The New Constellation was a stirring image grounded in the natural, the theological, the astronomical, the philosophical, the political.
 The Founders did nothing without meaning, and their flag and New Constellation was no exception.

 George loved this concept, and was anxious to convince the Center for Vision & Values to pick it up.
 He told me he was old and running out of time.
 It was the last best thing he wanted to do.
 Current and future generations needed to know.
 He wanted our group, the Center for Vision & Values at Grove City College, to study it.
 One of my best students, Nate Mills, now with National Review Institute, jumped on it.
 He did not disappoint.
-We thrilled George with Nate’s paper and presentation on the topic at our American Founders event in March 2017, which you can watch here.
+We thrilled George with Nate’s paper and presentation on the topic at our American Founders event in March 2017.

 Nate’s work and ours isn’t finished.
 We will continue to carry this flag for George, whose time has indeed now passed.